-ORU's obligation to tender the Severance Payment is subject to Faculty Member executing ORU's standard Severance Agreement.
+ORU's standard Severance Agreement.
+The Severance Payment is subject to Faculty Member executing ORU's standard Severance Agreement.
 The Severance Payment shall be paid in accordance with ORU's normal payroll schedule and procedures until the amount of the Severance Payment is paid in full.
 A decision to terminate pursuant to this subsection, since it is "Without Cause", is not subject to the Grievance and Conflict Resolution Procedure 2.2.19 or otherwise appealable.